-Walker County is currently seeking applications for a Grounds Maintenance Supervisor.
-This position pays between $13 and $15, depending on experience.
+Walker County is currently seeking applications for a Building & Grounds Maintenance Supervisor.

-The Grounds Maintenance Supervisor oversees and trains grounds maintenance staff.
+The Building & Grounds Maintenance Supervisor oversees and trains grounds maintenance staff.
 As a Level I Supervisor, this position is considered a working supervisor that validates and coordinates the work of others on a support team.
-This employee suggests improvements to the maintenance process, is a knowledge resource for other team members and reports to the Commissioner.
+This employee suggests improvements to the maintenance process, is a knowledge resource for other team members and reports to the Chairperson.

 - Perform groundskeeping and building maintenance duties